at about half an hour's drive from the Med beaches

 Extremely peaceful unpolluted setting unspoilt by tourism, with a timeless French countryside ambiance.
 Just perfect for vacation rentals.Beautiful countryside all around the house, with marked hiking routes.
 The region is rich in historical sites and gastronomic opportunities.
 Mediterranean climate with around 10 hours of sun per day in July.
 The area can be windy, but the 1000 trees we planted decades ago give great protection.
 The medieval walled city of Carcassonne is reached in 25 minutes, Narbonne is half an hour away.
 Spain and the Pyrenees in just over an hour.

 The small wine producing village has a essential shops, a small supermarket, bakery, pharmacy, butcher and post office.
 The village organises walks, excursions and village open air dances during the summer.
 Horses can be rented locally for riding.
-Ours are not suitable for riding.
+Ours were not suitable for riding.
 The village is in-between Carcassonne and Narbonne.
 The Mediterranean beaches are reached in 35 minutes.
 At Gruissan, near Narbonne, you can windsurf in the salty Lake of Mateille, an 'etang'.

 The windmills date from the Cathar period (1266) and are probably the first windmills in the South of France.
 The historic interest of this property is well documented in an ancient book in which an entire chapter is dedicated to La Couscouillette.
 The period is important in the history of France.

 The two mills, and maybe part of the house were built in the 13th cent. by Simon de Melun, one of the Northern conquerors of the South of France.
 He had them built so the villagers would no longer have to grind their corn and maize manually and individually.
 The windmills were new to France then, only watermills were well known.
-They are available as vacation rentals.

 It is said that Simon de Melun, well known in the history of France, brought the knowledge of the East concerning windmills (Crusades) to the S. of France.
 He purchased a piece of land called 'La Couscouilede' (the name of the hill) to build the mills on.